vash02/jumble-shop/README.md

 will add the collection to git repository, so that one can try and reproduce the results.

 ## Notes
+- All 3 services need to be up for inter service calls to work.
-- The above instructions are for setting up the DB and psring boot application on local system.
+- The above instructions are for setting up the DB and spring boot application on local system.
 - Ensure Docker and Docker Compose are properly configured and running on your system.